Oxfordshire History Centre will be closed from 5 November

 - Full details are given in our guidelines, Digital photography, use of memory sticks, and emailing of copies at Oxfordshire History Centre (pdf format, 95Kb)

-- It is also possible to download this information on to a USB memory stick; visitors need to purchase a permit before downloading.
+You can use our microform scanner to download this information on to a USB memory stick.
+Visitors need to purchase a permit before downloading.

 We can provide copies for remote enquirers from material in the care of Oxfordshire History Centre.
 Copying guidelines or copyright law may restrict what can be photocopied.